AsheTM/sass-mixins-responsive/README.md

-# Some responsive utilities Sass mixins for your needs
+# @ashetm/sass-mixins-responsive

+Some responsive utilities Sass mixins for your needs.
 Take what you need!

 ## Install